 1. Breastfeed Frequently for as Long as Your Baby Will Nurse

-Try to get in at least 8 to 16 feedings in 24 hours.
+Try to get in at least 8 to 16 feedings within a 24-hour period.
 That means you should be nursing every 2-3 hours each day.
-I recommend not to rush them.
+I recommend not rushing them.
 You can stimulate their feet and stroke their head to help keep them awake and actively feeding, but I wouldn’t take them off the breast if they aren’t ready.
 The more often your baby is breastfeeding, the more your body is told to make milk.

 2. Offer Both Breasts at Each Feeding